 Need advertising information?

-Call 231-883-4652 or send a message to email@example.com or click on the Classifieds link in the menu above to post a classified ad.
+Call 231-883-4652, email email@example.com, or click on the Classifieds link in the menu above to post a classified ad.

 Send all other inquiries to firstname.lastname@example.org.

-The Echo offices in King Hall are always open to members of the Eastern Michigan and Ypsilanti communities.
+The Echo offices in King Hall are always open to members of the Eastern Michigan and Ypsilanti community.
 Stop by for a chat and see the faces behind the newspaper.

 To submit a “letter to the editor," please use fill out the form below.
 We ask for letters to be 200 - 300 words long.